Telling the stories of ordinary life under socialism and post-socialism

 -Milan Kundera, The Unbearable Lightness of Being, page 254

 Kristen R. Ghodsee is a professor of Russian and East European Studies and a member of the Graduate Group in Anthropology at the University of Pennsylvania.
 She is an award-winning ethnographer and author specializing in the lived experience of socialism and post-socialism in Eastern Europe.
-She has written nine books, and her scores of articles and essays have been translated into over a dozen languages and have appeared in publications such as Aeon, Dissent, Foreign Affairs, Jacobin, The World Policy Journal, The New Republic, The Washington Post, The Lancet, and The New York Times.
+She has written eleven books, and her scores of articles and essays have been translated into over 25 languages and have appeared in publications such as Aeon, Dissent, Foreign Affairs, Jacobin, The World Policy Journal, The New Republic, Ms. Magazine, Le Monde Diplomatique, The Washington Post, The Lancet, and The New York Times.
 Primarily focusing on the Balkans, Ghodsee has spent over two decades examining the impacts neoliberalism on the lives of ordinary men and women.
 Her later works have been heavily influenced by humanistic anthropology.
 Ghodsee has crossed genres to produce more intimate narratives and images of the disorienting effects of the collapse of socialism on daily life and to push back at simplistic totalitarian narratives about the state socialist past.

 Her first book was The Red Riviera: Gender, Tourism and Postsocialism on the Black Sea (Duke University Press, 2005).
 Her second book was Muslim Lives in Eastern Europe: Gender, Ethnicity and the Transformation of Islam in Postsocialist Bulgaria (Princeton University Press 2010).
 Muslim Lives won four book awards: the 2010 Barbara Heldt Book Prize, the 2011 John D. Bell Book Prize, the 2011 Harvard Davis Center Book Prize, and the 2011 William Douglass Prize for Best Book in Europeanist Anthropology.
 She is also the author of Lost in Transition: Ethnographies of Everyday Life After Communism (Duke University Press, 2011), which won the 2011 Ethnographic Fiction Prize from the Society for Humanistic Anthropology (for the short story “Tito Trivia”), and the co-author of Professor Mommy: Finding Work/Family Balance in Academia.